BodenmillerGroup/cytomapper_publication/README.md

 For more information, please refer to the [data](data) folder.

 Furthermore, the presented data has been deposited on `ExperimentHub` an can be accessed using the [imcdatasets](https://www.bioconductor.org/packages/devel/bioc/html/imcdatasets.html) package.
+More details can be found in the [03-DataAccess](../master/analysis/03-DataAccess.Rmd) script.

 ## Citation